 - In-store promotions, such as discounted add-ons, for new or repeat customers

 Transactional data also extends to post-purchase analytics, such as customer feedback, complaints, and returns.
 This allows retailers to quickly adjust offerings to reflect real-time customer responses.

 The simplest way to do this is through a follow-up email, addressed specifically to the customer, following any new purchase.
-Offering a discount on their next order is a common and effective way to encourage customers to take the time to provide your brand their feedback.
+Offering a discount on their next order is a common and effective way to encourage customers to take the time to provide your brand with their feedback.

 Businesses using integrated data analytics can forecast future trends and behaviors based on historical transactional data.

-Predictive analytics can help show what time of day a customer usually interacts or purchases an item from your brand.
+Predictive analytics can help show what time of day a customer usually interacts with or purchases an item from your brand.
 Knowing this, you can set up reminders just before that time to more effectively become part of their natural routine.